On the Yau-Tian-Donaldson conjecture for singular Fano varieties: Introduction

 It's an important problem in K\"{a}hler geometry to construct K\"{a}hler-Einstein metrics on algebraic varieties.
 In general there are obstructions to the existence of such canonical metrics.
 The Yau-Tian-Donaldson conjecture states that a smooth Fano variety admits a K\"{a}hler-Einstein metric if and only if it is K-polystable.
 This conjecture has been solved (see \cite{Tia15} and also \cite{CDS15}).

-Expecting applications in algebraic geometry, it's natural to consider singular varieties.
-For canonically polarized varieties and Calabi-Yau varieties with klt (for {\it Kawamata log terminal}) singularities, existence of singular K\"{a}hler-Einstein metrics have been studied in \cite{EGZ09}.
+Expecting applications in algebraic geometry, it is natural to consider singular varieties.
+For canonically polarized varieties and Calabi-Yau varieties with klt (for {\it Kawamata log terminal}) singularities, existence of singular K\"{a}hler-Einstein metrics have been studied (see \cite{EGZ09}).
 In these cases, when set-up appropriately, there are essentially no obstruction to the existence as in the smooth case.
 In the Fano case, there is a class of singular $\bQ$-Fano varieties, the so-called $\bQ$-smoothable $\bQ$-Fano varieties, for which the Yau-Tian-Donaldson conjecture has been proved (see \cite{SSY16, LWX14}).
 Such varieties are Gromov-Hausdorff limits of smooth K\"{a}hler-Einstein manifolds and appear on the compactification of moduli space of smooth K\"{a}hler-Einstein (or, equivalently, K-polystable) varieties (see \cite{LWX14}).
+However, such singular varieties are rather restricted, e.g., not all singular $\bQ$-Fano varieties are smoothable as mentioned above.

-In this paper, we will prove the Yau-Tian-Donaldson conjecture for another class of singular $\bQ$-Fano varieties.
+In this paper, we will prove the Yau-Tian-Donaldson conjecture for a much large class of singular $\bQ$-Fano varieties.
 By a $\bQ$-Fano variety, we always mean a projective variety, denoted by $X$, such that $-K_X$ is an ample $\bQ$-Cartier divisor and $X$ has at worst klt singularities.
 Notice that the klt assumption is a necessary condition for the existence of singular K\"{a}hler-Einstein metrics (see \cite{BBEGZ, DS14}).
-By Hironaka's theorem, there always exists a (non-unique) log resolution of singularities $\mu: Y\rightarrow X$ such $\mu$ is isomorphic over $X^\reg$ and $\mu^{-1}(X^\sing)$ is supported on a simple normal crossing divisor $E=\sum_i E_i$.
-We can write where $a_i=a(E_i, X)$ is called the discrepancy of $E_i$ in birational geometry.
+By Hironaka's theorem, there always exists a (non-unique) log resolution of singularities $\mu: Y\rightarrow X$ such that $\mu$ is isomorphic over $X^\reg$ and $\mu^{-1}(X^\sing)$ is supported on a simple normal crossing divisor $E=\sum_i E_i$.
+We can write where $a_i=a(E_i, X)$ is called the discrepancy of $E_i$ over $X$ in birational geometry.
 Recall that by definition, $X$ has klt singularities if for any (equivalently for all) log resolution of singularities we have $a_i>-1$ for all $i$.

 The class of singular $\bQ$-Fano varieties that we will consider is defined as follows. \begin{defn} We say that a quasi-projective variety $X$ has {\it admissible singularities} if $X$ is $\bQ$-Gorenstein and there exists a log resolution $\mu: Y\rightarrow X$ with a simple normal crossing exceptional divisor $E=\sum_i E_i$ such that \begin{enumerate} \item[(1)] if we write $K_Y=\mu^*K_X+\sum_i a_i E_i$, then $-1<a_i\le 0$;